matthew-tucker/SlugPubs-ASC/README.md

 `% latex slugpubs-asc.ins`

-To invoke the package in LaTeX:
+To invoke the package in LaTeX or XeLaTeX:

 `\usepackage{slugpubs-asc}`